-Chestnut is not just good at eating hot dogs, though, as he holds many other records such as 182 chicken wings in 30 minutes and 45 pulled pork sandwiches in 10 minutes, according to Major League Eating.
+Chestnut is not just good at eating hot dogs, though.
+He holds many other records such as 182 chicken wings in 30 minutes and 45 pulled pork sandwiches in 10 minutes, per Major League Eating.
 He also holds more competitive eating records than any other competitor in history, according to Chestnut’s website.

 While Chestnut is a dominant eater, he doesn’t just do it for the fun of it.
-Sporting News reported last year that the winner of the Nathan’s Hot Dog Eating Contest gets $10,000.
+He makes some decent cash.
+Sporting News reported that the winner of the Nathan’s Hot Dog Eating Contest gets $10,000 each year.

-So, since Chestnut has won the event 12 times, he has most likely made around $120,000, if the prize money has been $10,000 each year.
-Chestnut has, of course, won many other events throughout his career too, which have also had their own prize money awards.
+So, since Chestnut has won the event 13 times, he has most likely made around $130,000, if the prize money has stayed at $10,000 every year.
+This also doesn’t include any of his second and third-place finishes, as the top five contestants win cash prizes.
+Chestnut has, of course, won many other events throughout his career, too, which have also had their own prize money awards.

-Additionally, Chestnut has several endorsements, according to Sporting News, and has his own line of condiments for hot dogs, brats, sausages, wings, and sandwiches.
+Additionally, the pro eater has several endorsements, according to Sporting News, and has his own line of condiments for hot dogs, brats, sausages, wings, and sandwiches.

 His eating talents have certainly paid off.